-We put your safety first, so the maximum instructor:client ratio that we will work to is 1:6 and the maximum group size is 2:12.
+Set off in the company of our professional instructors, while learning the essential abilities that will allow you to venture out by yourself in the future.
+We put your safety first, so the maximum instructor to client ratio that we work to is 1:6 and the largest group size is 2:12.

-During your time in the Lake District, we will incorporate Grade 1 scrambles (this grade is for an easy scramble with little or no hazards and easy route finding).
-There is a wide selection of scrambles available to us and routes will be chosen by your qualified instructors dependant on the weather conditions and the group's abilities and fitness levels.
+During your time in the Lake District, we will incorporate grade 1 scrambles, which have little to no hazards and offer easy route finding.
+There is a wide selection of tracks available to us, which will be chosen by qualified instructors based upon the weather conditions and the groups’ abilities and fitness levels.

-You will need to have a head of heights, however do not expect to be using ropes, although some basic rope work skills might be taught.
+You will need to have a head for heights, but will not be expected to use ropes, although some basic ropework skills might be taught.

-Your four walking and scrambling days will incorporate more technical scrambles typically Grade 2 to Grade 3;
+Your four walking and scrambling days will involve more technical scrambles, typically grade 2 and grade 3:

-Grade 2: This grade is for routes that contain longer difficult sections where a rope could be used for safety and confidence.
+Grade 2: These routes contain prolonged, demanding segments where a rope could be used for safety and confidence.

-Grade 3: This grade is more serious and should only be undertaken by experienced scramblers, escape is often difficult and a rope is often recommended.
+Grade 3: These routes should only be undertaken by experienced scramblers.
+It includes lengthy sections where escape is often difficult and a rope is recommended.